Royal Meath Pitch and Putt Club 2020:

 The club wish all members and there families well at this difficult time.
 Stay safe and follow all HSE GUIDELINES with respect to the CORONAVIRUS (COVID-19) .

-Return to Pitch and Putt on May 18th.
+Phase 3 for the Return to Pitch and Putt June 29th

 Pitch and Putt Ireland are pleased to publish protocols for a safe return to playing our Sport, our aim is to ensure that it is played in a safe environment during this pandemic.
 It is important that clubs take on board all aspects of these protocols.

 The health of our members and all others who play our sport is very much to the forefront of our thinking, and therefore it is vitally important that all players are familiar with public health measure as set out by the Government.
 It is pretty much agreed by all medical personnel that this virus doesn’t like the outdoors and therefore there is a much lesser chance of contracting it, while out playing, provided social distancing and proper hand hygiene and cough etiquette are strictly observed.

 This is the only official document on protocols for a return to playing, all other documents circulating have not been submitted to Sport Ireland.

 - Members with colds or any symptoms of COVID-19 must stay away from courses

 - Social distancing rules are observed by members & guests both on the course and in car park

 - Clubs should appoint a COVID-19 Officer to ensure consistent compliance with the Protocol (see link on website for Training)

 - Play in Phase 3 is for members, members guests and green fees